asift91/Manual_Migration/option1.md

 		php_value memory_limit <value>M
 		Example: php_value memory_limit 40M
 		```
-	- If you have your own server with shell access, edit your php.ini file (make sure it's the correct one by checking in your phpinfo output) as follows:
+	- If you have your own server with shell access, edit your php.ini file (make sure it is the correct one by checking in your phpinfo output) as follows:
 		```
 		memory_limit <value>M
 		Example: memory_limit 40M
 		```
 	- Remember that you need to restart your web server to make changes to php.ini effective.
 An alternative is to disable the memory_limit by using the command memory_limit 0.

-4. I can't log in - I just stay stuck on the login screen
+4. I can not log in - I just stay stuck on the login screen

 	- This may also apply if you are seeing “Your session has timed out.
 Please login again” or "A server error that affects your login session was detected.
 Please login again or restart your browser" and cannot log in.
 	- The following are possible causes and actions you can take.